JadenMajid/CPSC-Notes/CPSC 310/APIs/APIs.md

 - Talk to stakeholders
 - start with a one page spec to create use cases
 - code tests to simulate client code
-- most apis have fundamental limitations that are suboptimal
+- most APIs have fundamental limitations that are suboptimal

 API Design Principles
 - Do one thing, and do it well (kinda like [[Linux]]!)
 - APIs should be as small as possible, but no smaller
 - Names matter
-	- Things that are hard to use, dont get used
+	- Things that are hard to use, don't get used
 - Documentation Matters
-	- Things that are hard to learn, dont get learned
+	- Things that are hard to learn, don't get learned
 - Implementation Matters
 	- Leaking implementation is a fundamental mistake
 - Minimize access